 NQF’s measure endorsement process, including maintenance of previously endorsed measures, is standardized in a regular cycle of topic-based measure evaluation in 22 areas, such as cardiology, neurology, perinatal, and infectious disease.
 As the need arises, these topic areas are updated to account for measures that may require a new or more appropriate topic area.

 Each topic-based review of new and previously endorsed measures follows NQF’s Consensus Development Process,

-which allows for the submission of new measures, review by an expert Steering Committee, public and Member comment, Member voting, consideration by the Consensus Standards Approval Committee (CSAC), endorsement by the Board of Directors, and an appeals period.
+which allows for the submission of new measures, review by an expert Standing Committee, public and Member comment, Member voting, consideration by the Consensus Standards Approval Committee (CSAC), and a 30-day appeals period.
 At the end of this process, a set of measures around a specific topic area (e.g. cardiology) may be endorsed.

 Ad Hoc Review

 An ad hoc review is a formal measure evaluation and endorsement reconsideration outside of the scheduled maintenance of endorsement process.
 An ad hoc review is limited and focused on a specific issue regarding an evaluation criterion and is not the same as a maintenance of endorsement evaluation.

 An ad hoc review may be triggered in a variety of ways: